Get,

 Buttermilk is like a magical elixir that might help to slow down the ageing process.
 By nourishing our bodies with its nutrients, it may keep our arteries flexible and ward off ageing symptoms like memory reduction, vision decline, wrinkles, and greying hair.
 Sip on buttermilk regularly and keep the signs of old age and disease at bay.

-Dr. Smita barode, B.A.M.S, M.S.
+Dr. Smita Barode, B.A.M.S M.S.

-11. Loaded with Vitamins
+11. Provides Essential Vitamins

 Buttermilk is rich in B complex vitamins and vitamin D. Vitamins are very important and help our body in numerous ways.